 If you compare a 400 nits screen tilted with a 1000 nits screen not tilted, the 400 nits screen is more readable

-A Base has been designed to let pilots tilt the screen on their cockpit.
+Conclusion: if your cockpit is not tilted, we strongly recommend using an AIR³ Base, designed to let pilots tilt the screen on their cockpit.

 Readability comparison with other flight instruments